Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Pending Legislation

-Would require the Board of Homeland Security to develop a list of approved unmanned aircraft systems for use by state agencies in Georgia, likely aimed at excluding drones manufactured by foreign adversary nations.
+Would require the Georgia Board of Homeland Security to develop and maintain a list of approved UAS for use by the state.
+Addresses security concerns regarding foreign-origin drones.

 Last action: February 24, 2025

-Would prohibit the launch or intentional landing of unmanned aircraft systems from or on agricultural land without permission of the property owner.
-Addresses trespass and agricultural privacy concerns.
+Would prohibit launch or intentional landing of UAS from or on agricultural land without owner consent.
+Protects farming operations and private agricultural property.

 Last action: February 19, 2026